percona/pmm-doc/docs/dbaas/setting-up.md

 ## Create a Kubernetes cluster

 The DBaaS feature uses Kubernetes clusters to deploy database clusters.
-To set up PMM successfully, you must first create a Kubernetes cluster and then add it using `kubeconfig`.
+To set up PMM successfully, you must first create a Kubernetes cluster and then add it using `Kubeconfig`.

 ### Minikube